FaraiB/basic-transaction-logger/README.md

 **Backend:**

-1. Navigate to the `card-logger-backend` directory:
+1. Navigate to the `backend` directory:
     ```bash
-    cd card-logger-backend
+    cd backend
     ```
 2. Install the backend dependencies:
     ```bash